aaronbloomfield/pdr/README.md

 To add a canvas to a slide (to allow drawing with a mouse or a stylus), you must do three things:

+1. The slide can NOT be Markdown, it must be all pure HTML
-1. include the js/canvas.js and css/dhtmlwindow.js scripts, as well as the dhtmlwindow.css CSS file
+2. include the js/canvas.js and css/dhtmlwindow.js scripts, as well as the dhtmlwindow.css CSS file
    - the two dhtmlwindow.* files are only if you want to enable cailbration